trentm/nodedoc/README.md

 # TODO

+- nodedoc -f func   # e.g. `nodedoc -f fs.close`
+  Feeling this out:

+    nodedoc fs    # fs page
+    nodedoc fs.chown   # search headers
+    nodedoc chown   # search headers
+    nodedoc -a chown   # explicit "-a|--api"
+    nodedoc -A fs.chown  # explicit and must be a full match

+   Search all h2 and h3.
+How to exclude non-API h2's and h3's?
+Explicit
+   header_excludes list.

+   If search hit is unique for full match (e.g. fs.chown also matches fs.chownSync) then just show it.
+Else show a list of hits.
+Explicit option for these (-A).

 - Some way to not have to re-release nodedoc for a new node release.
 Perhaps support multiple versions of the node docs and perhaps have a `nodedoc --update` to pull in recent release docs.